 Why Is the Private Data Center Still Viable?

 Cloud-based systems offer a wide range of benefits, so how are there still so many private data centers out there, with more being established daily?
 This is largely because the private data center has its own string of benefits to consider.

 Absolute control.
 With a private data center, you call literally all the shots.
 You decide when to make upgrades, how to accomplish those upgrades, what direction overall the operation will take, and so on.
 For those who want complete control, start-to-finish, over their data and its accessibility, a private data center is the way to go.

 Security.
-While cloud-based systems have made many great advances in security, it's hard to match the private data center for the highest levels of security.
-Private data centers can be taken completely offline, making them inaccessible to anyone who isn't actually in the room with the servers.
+While cloud-based systems have made many great advances in security, environments are still often insecure.
+It’s hard to match the private data center for the highest levels of security.
+Private data centers can be taken completely offline, making them inaccessible to anyone who isn’t actually in the room with the servers.
 As long as physical access to the server room is appropriately controlled, the few feasible methods of hacking offline hardware are removed from consideration.

 A match for regulators.
 In some cases, a private data center is an excellent way to satisfy regulatory demands.
 Some cloud providers have a good understanding of things like healthcare and financial industry regulations, but some believe that only those in the industry can truly understand the industry’s demands, and work accordingly.

 Part of a greater whole.
 Increasingly, businesses are seeing that the issue of a cloud-based versus private data center is a false choice.
 Both sides have their points, so why not take advantage of these points to make a greater whole?
 It’s called a hybrid data center, and it incorporates the cloud for things like disaster recovery, backup, and remote access while also keeping the private data center for onsite operations and better security controls.

 How Can I Establish a Private Data Center?